-Tens of thousands of Armenians converted to Islam during World War I to escape the Ottoman massacres and their identity gradually slipped from memory and history.
+Tens of thousands of Armenians converted to Islam during World War I to escape the Ottoman massacres, and their identity gradually slipped from memory and history.

-In daily life they do everything to keep culture and language intact, despite being a tiny Christian community in a majority Muslim country.
+In daily life, they do everything to keep culture and language intact, despite being a tiny Christian community in a majority Muslim country.

 Despite the crushing weight of this past, families refuse to emigrate.

 What is included in Armenian Heritage Istanbul tour?
-At present, the Armenian community in Istanbul has 17 schools, 17 cultural and social organizations, three newspapers ,two sports clubs, and two health establishments as well as numerous religious foundations set up to support these activities.
+At present, the Armenian community in Istanbul has 17 schools, 17 cultural and social organizations, three newspapers, two sports clubs, and two health establishments as well as numerous religious foundations set up to support these activities.

 Our Armenian Heritage Istanbul tour will include a walk to the Armenian Patriarchal Church in Kumkapı and then a visit to Hrant Dink’s burial in Balıklı Cemetery.

-Dink is an Armenian journalist, writer and activist.
+Dink is an Armenian journalist, writer, and activist.
 He was also the chief editor and publisher of Agos newspaper.

-We’ll discover the famous neighbourhood of Samatya and continue to lunch.
+We’ll discover the famous neighborhood of Samatya and continue to lunch.
 Our afternoon will be hosted at the Agos newspaper offices by one of its founders Harut Şeşetyan and is a valued host of Armenian Heritage Istanbul tour.